KMarkert/ogc-ee-gmp-demo/README.md

 After the deploy command, you should see a service in the [Cloud Run page](https://console.cloud.google.com/run) with a healthy ✅ status.

 ### Build and store frontend on Cloud Storage

+The frontend consists of a vanilla application for getting the tiles from the Cloud Run instances and displaying on Google Maps in a web browser.

+Before deploying, you will need to update some of the parameters in code for your setup:

+1. Update the `config.json` file to include the URL endpoint from Cloud Run that is taking the requests (if you are using the same code as this example, it should include `/get-map`).
+2. Update the `index.html` at line 64 to include your Google Maps Platform API key.

+After adding in your information, run the following commands to build and push your single page application to Cloud Storage:

 ```
 cd ../frontend